Honors and Awards

 For more information, please visit the Golden State Merit website.

-Seal of Biliteracy:
+Seal of Biliteracy

-Students who have achieved a high level of literacy and fluency in one or more language(s) in addition to English will receive a California State Seal of Biliteracy on their high school diploma and a light blue cord during graduation.
+Students who have achieved a high level of literacy and fluency in one or more languages in addition to English will receive a California State Seal of Biliteracy on their high school diploma and a light blue cord during graduation.

-Students must meet all eligibility criteria in order to demonstrate proficiency in one or more language(s) in addition to English.
+Students must meet all eligibility criteria in order to demonstrate proficiency in one or more languages in addition to English.

-Students will need to complete the CAASPP in order to qualify.
+Students must complete the CAASPP to qualify.

 For more information, please visit the California State Seal of Biliteracy website.